A divisional application (daughter application) is a patent application that originates in another prior patent application (parent application).

 - the research fee

-- unless the application is a request under foreign priority accompanied by a research report recognized "equivalent" by the DG of the INPI;
+- unless the application is a foreign priority application accompanied by a research report recognized as "equivalent" by the DG of the INPI;

 - annuities for years 1 to 5.